Aubrey de Vere, 2nd Earl of Oxford

 In 1204 Oxford paid 200 marks for the third penny of Oxfordshire and 'that he might be Earl of Oxford', a confirmation of the title which had been granted to his father in July 1141 by the Empress Matilda during a time of civil war.
 The title had already been confirmed to his father by Matilda's son, King Henry II and Aubrey III had been acknowledged earl of Oxford by Richard I and John.
 This payment five years after John took the throne is thus unusual.

 In March 1208 Pope Innocent III placed England under an interdict.
 At the time of the interdict Oxford is said to have been regarded as one of the King's 'evil counsellors'.
 In the summer of 1209 he was among the courtiers who met the Pope's agents in Dover to try to prevent King John's excommunication.
 Their mission failed; Pope Innocent excommunicated the King in November of that year.

 In what may have been his last military service, the earl of Oxford was with King John's forces during a nine-week campaign in Ireland from June to August 1210.

 Among other appointments, Oxford was Keeper of the manor of Havering in 1208, Sheriff of Essex and Hertfordshire from 1208 to 1213, and steward of the Forest of Essex in 1213.
 On 20 June 1213 he had the King's greyhounds in his charge.

 Oxford died in 1214, in or before the month of October, and was buried at Colne Priory.
 He was succeeded by his younger brother, Robert de Vere, 3rd Earl of Oxford, later one of the guarantors of Magna Carta.

 Marriages and issue

-Oxford married twice.
+Aubrey de Vere married twice.
 His first wife was the heiress Isabel de Bolebec, whose marriage his father had purchased in 1184.
 She died in 1206 or 1207.

 His second wife, Alice, is said to have been a daughter of Roger Bigod, 2nd Earl of Norfolk and thus his second cousin.
 After Oxford's death his brother and successor, Robert de Vere, 3rd Earl of Oxford, established Alice's dower by lot, drawing two knights' fees for every one drawn by Alice.
 She never remarried and outlived her husband by several decades.
 Earl Aubrey had no surviving issue by either of his wives.

 The earl left an illegitimate son, Roger de Vere, who was apparently acknowledged and provided for by his father.
 Roger died in 1221 at Damietta on crusade.